-Syncytial furrow formation and the cellularization network are, essentially, specialized forms of cytokinetic furrows (Scheiter and Wieschaus, 1993; Sullivan and Theurkauf, 1995).
-It is therefore interesting to contrast our findings with those for classical cytokinetic furrows.
-It is clear that ingressing furrows in both cytokinetic cells and the early fly embryo require membrane trafficking pathways as part of the furrowing mechanism (Lecuit and Wieschaus, 2000; Albertson et al., 2005; Prekeris and Gould, 2008).
-However, syncytial furrow formation is reported to be independent of Myosin II function, whereas cytokinetic furrows and cellularization require the activation of Myosin II motor proteins (Warn et al., 1990; Kiehart, 1990; Young et al., 1991; Royou et al., 2004).
+Syncytial furrow formation and the cellularization network are essentially specialized forms of cytokinetic furrows (Schejter and Wieschaus, 1993; Sullivan and Theurkauf, 1995).
+It is therefore interesting to contrast our findings to those in classical cytokinetic furrows.
+It is clear that ingressing furrows in both cytokinetic cells as well as in the early fly embryos require membrane trafficking pathways as part of the furrowing mechanism (Lecuit and Wieschaus, 2000); Albertson et al., 2005; Prekeris and Gould, 2008).
+However, syncytial furrow formation is reported to be independent of Myosin II function, while cytokinetic furrows and cellularization require the activation of Myosin II motor proteins (Warn et al., 1990; Keihart, 1990; Young et al., 1991; Royou et al., 2004).
 Rab8 localizes to, and is required for, both syncytial furrows and the cellularization network.
-It is therefore possible that rapid membrane addition through a Rab8-dependent mechanism may provide an important portion of the additional surface area that the deeply ingressing furrows in the early embryo require.
-Further, it might be that targeted membrane addition provides some of the force for the ingression of syncytial furrows that lack Myosin II function, although it is also clear that membrane ingression in the early embryo additionally requires the function of the F-actin cytoskeleton (Sokac and Wieschaus, 2008a,b; Yan et al., 2013; Reversi et al., 2014).
-A requirement for Rab8 function at cytokinetic furrows has been less clear, although it has been shown that Rab8 vesicles are transported along microtubules to the midbody (Pohl and Jentsch, 2008), and siRNAs directed against RAB8 that produce binucleate cells were identified in a systematic RNAi screen for proteins that are required for mitosis in human cells (Neumann et al., 2010).
-It is interesting to note that several Rab proteins (RAB13, RAB15, RAB36) that exhibit high similarity in either identity or function to Rab8 exist in the human genome but do not appear to be present in Drosophila (Chan et al., 2011).
-A focus for further studies will be a teasing apart of the contributions of Rab8-dependent membrane trafficking and F-actin and Myosin II function in directing cleavage furrow ingression.
+It is therefore possible to suggest that rapid membrane addition through a Rab8-dependent mechanism may provide an important portion of the additional surface area that the deeply ingressing furrows in the early embryo require.
+It may further be that targeted membrane addition provides some of the force for the ingression of syncytial furrows that lack Myosin II function, although it is also clear that membrane ingression in the early embryo additionally requires the function of the F-actin cytoskeleton (Sokac and Wieschaus, 2008a; Sokac and Wieschaus, 2008b; Yan et al., 2013; Reversi et al., 2014).
+A requirement for Rab8 function at cytokinetic furrows has been less clear, although it has been shown that Rab8 vesicles are transported along microtubules to the midbody (Pohl and Jentsch, 2008), and siRNAs directed against Rab8 that produce binucleate cells were identified in a systematic RNAi screen for proteins that are required for mitosis in human cells (Neuman et al., 2010).
+It is interesting to note that several Rab proteins (Rab13, Rab15, Rab36) that possess high similarity in either identity or function to Rab8 exist in the human genome but do not appear to be present in Drosophila (Chan et al., 2011).
+A focus for further studies will be teasing apart the contributions of Rab8-dependent membrane trafficking and F-actin and Myosin II function in directing cleavage furrow ingression.